JGay90/Project1/README.md

 ## Features

 List of features ready and TODOs for future development
-* Login system
 * Different views based on employee status

-To-do list:
 * Impliment submit button for Requests
 * populating Data to manipulate

+To-do list:
+* clean up how the data is displayed
+* fix login System
 ## Getting Started

 (include git clone command)